Question 1: Which of the following parameters is the most important factor to boost a pharmacy’s sales and profit?

 – Vasodilators – Hydralazine and Nitrates

-Question 10: A patient is taking St John’s wart and Tacrolimus.
+Question 10: A patient is taking St John’s wort and Tacrolimus.
 What is the pharmacist’s recommendation?

 A. St John's wart increases the effect of Tacrolimus